data-edu/data-science-in-education/_book/11-wt-text-analysis.md

 ## Technical Appendix on Accessing Twitter data

-### Accessing Historical Twitter Data Using Already-cCllected Status URLs
+### Accessing Historical Twitter Data Using Already-Collected Status URLs

 Because the creator of the interactive web application for exploring #tidytuesday content, #tidytuesday.rocks, searched for (and archived) #tidytuesday tweets on a regular basis, a large data set from more than one year of weekly #tidytuesday challenges is available through the [GitHub repository](https://github.com/nsgrantham/tidytuesdayrocks) (https://github.com/nsgrantham/tidytuesdayrocks) for the Shiny application.
-These Tweets (saved in the `data` directory) can be read with the following function:
+These Tweets (saved in the `data` directory as a `.tsv` (tab-separated-values) file) can be read with the following function:

 ```r